Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Two--hole states

 We characterize the lowest two--hole eigenstates by means of the occupation probabilities $p_{k,J,M}$ of the spinors $(J,M)$ (Table \ref{tab:two_hole}).
 This analysis shows that the dominant part of the singlet state has $M=0$ and is given by comparable contributions from $J=0$ and $J=2$ spinors, which are antisymmetric with respect to permutation of the spin components $m_{1}$ and $m_{2}$.
 In the limit of vanishing band mixing, where the ground state has a purely heavy--hole character, the singlet state consists of a linear superposition of only these two contributions, with equal weights ($p_{1,0,0}=p_{1,2,0}=\tfrac{1}{2}$).
-Here, the presence of a small light--hole component in the single--particle states produces two deviations from this ideal limit, namely: 1-- the weights $p_{1,0,0}$ and $p_{1,2,0}$ slightly differ from one another, and minor contributions with $(J,M)=(2,\pm2)$ appear; 2-- contributions from odd--$J$ (symmetric) spinors appear, as is seen from $p_{1,3,\pm2} \neq 0$.
+Here, due to the presence of a small light--hole component in the single--particle states, the weights $p_{1,0,0}$ and $p_{1,2,0}$ slightly differ from one another, and minor contributions with $(J,M)=(2,\pm2)$ appear.
+Besides, contributions from odd--$J$ (symmetric) spinors appear, as is seen from $p_{1,3,\pm2} \neq 0$.
 Although the mixing between $J$ subspaces with different symmetries is here very limited, it is allowed by the symmetries of the Hamiltonian, and always expected to some degree if the single--hole states are not factorized (see the discussion of this topic in Sections \ref{Sec:Hubbard} and \ref{Sec: spin rep}).

 The triplet states are characterized by dominant contributions from $J=1$ and $J=3$ spinors, which have a symmetric character.
 In particular, the main terms of the $T_0$ state have $M=0$; in the single (heavy--hole) band limit, $p_{3,1,0} = \tfrac{9}{10}$ and $p_{3,3,0}=\tfrac{1}{10}$.
 The small light--hole component causes deviations from these limiting values, and the presence of additional contributions from the $(J,M)=(3,\pm2)$ states, as well as mixing with $J=2$ (antisymmetric) spinors.
 Finally, the $T_\pm$ states are characterized by odd values of $J$ and $M$, and tend to the maximally polarized states in the absence of a light--hole component ($p_{2,3,-3}=p_{4,3,3}=1$).